Nanohenry10-9/FatFone/README.md

 - Two pushbuttons and jumper wires

-# FatOS 3 (FatFone B)
+# FatFone & FatOS 3

-The newest FatOS.
+The newest FatOS/FatFone.
 Hardware is still under heavy developement, and is not listed below.

+This version will not be using an Arduino board and shields.
+I will instead make a PCB and buy non-shield versions of the shields that I am currently using.
+I wil also use a spare ATMega chip, like the ATMega328.

 The logo: